Sam Walker (table tennis)

+Samuel Jake Walker (born 7 May 1995) is a British table tennis player.

+Career

-Sam Walker (born 7 May 1995) is a British table tennis player.
-He competed for England in the men's team event at the 2014 Commonwealth Games where he won a silver medal.
+Walker competed for England in the men's team event at the 2014 Commonwealth Games where he won a silver medal.

 In March 2016, Walker was part of the England team, alongside Liam Pitchford and Paul Drinkhall, which won bronze medals at the World Team Championships in Malaysia, England's first medal at that level since 1983 and the first time a newly promoted team had earned a podium place at the event.